lucidsoftware/relate/README.md

 val pokemonParser = RowParser { row =>
   Pokemon(
-    row.string(“name”),
+    row.string("name"),
-    row.short(“level”),
+    row.short("level"),
-    row.longOption(“trainer_id”)
+    row.longOption("trainer_id")
   )
 }
 ```

-In this example, the created parser takes the value from the “name” column of the row as a string, the value of “level” as a short, and the value from the “trainer_id” column as a long option to instantiate a Pokemon object.
+In this example, the created parser takes the value from the "name" column of the row as a string, the value of "level" as a short, and the value from the "trainer_id" column as a long option to instantiate a Pokemon object.
 The row object has numerous methods to extract data from the row with the desired data type.

-Some of the methods that can be called on the row object are prepended with the word “strict.”
+Some of the methods that can be called on the row object are prepended with the word "strict."
 These methods are faster than their non strict counterparts, but do no type checking, and do not handle null values in the database.

 The function passed to RowParser can return any value, so it does necessarily need to be an instance of a case class.
 A Tuple, Seq, etc. would work equally well.